If you have land and are interested in starting a solar farm, it’s doable!

 Manufacturers must strictly follow laws and regulations, or these chemicals can introduce significant health risks, particularly to the manufacturing workers.

-While water can be reused, having a huge solar farm in a single area can put a strain on the local water resources.
+While water can be reused, having a huge solar thermal farm in a single area can put a strain on the local water resources.

 Large utility-scale solar panels can take up significant space and contribute to environmental degradation and habitat loss.